survivejs/webpack-book/manuscript/developing_with_webpack/splitting_configuration.md

 # Splitting the Configuration

-As the development setup has certain requirements of its own, we'll need to split our Webpack configuration.
-Given Webpack configuration is just JavaScript, there are many ways to achieve this.
-At least the following ways are feasible:
+At minimum, your Webpack configuration can be contained in a single file.
+As the needs of your project grow, you'll need to figure out means to manage it.
+It becomes necessary to split it up per environment so that you have enough control over the build result.
+There is no single right way to achieve this, but at least the following ways are feasible:

 * Maintain configuration in multiple files and point Webpack to each through `--config` parameter.
 Share configuration through module imports.
 You can see this approach in action at [webpack/react-starter](https://github.com/webpack/react-starter).
 * Push configuration to a library which you then consume.
 Example: [HenrikJoreteg/hjs-webpack](https://github.com/HenrikJoreteg/hjs-webpack).